 Succulents require a lot of light, so it’s important to provide them with as much as possible.
 A schedule of 12-14 hours of light per day is ideal.
 However, it’s important to monitor the plants for signs of stress or over-exposure, such as yellowing or wilting leaves.

 Using grow lights is an effective way to provide the necessary light for succulents to thrive indoors.
 By understanding the different types of grow lights available, setting them up correctly, and monitoring the plants for any signs of stress, you can ensure your indoor succulents receive the care they need to flourish.
 Remember to also consider other factors such as temperature, humidity, watering, and fertilizing in order to provide a complete care for your succulents.
+When caring for succulents indoors, it is also important to provide adequate ventilation and air circulation to prevent mold and other issues.
 With the right care and attention, your indoor succulents will thrive and add a unique and beautiful touch to your home.

 Be very careful with your watering schedule